-If you witness or become aware of or suspect an actual or potential situation where sensitive, personal or confidential information is lost, stolen or disclosed outside the company in an unauthorized manner — whether it’s deliberate or accidental — immediately notify your department manager, Human Resources or Loss Prevention.
-If you have any questions at all about what constitutes sensitive, personal or confidential information or how to protect that information, please contact your department manager, Human Resources manager or store manager.
-In addition, the Privacy at Nordstrom website on Nordnet contains additional privacy resources and information regarding our privacy expectations.
+If you have any questions at all about what constitutes sensitive, personal or confidential information or how to protect that information, please contact your manager, Human Resources or store manager.
+In addition, the Privacy site on mynordstrom.com and Nordnet contains additional privacy resources and information regarding our privacy expectations.

-Nordstrom is committed to paying its employees accurately.
-This includes paying employees for all the time they work and only making legally permissible deductions from employees’ pay.
-Despite Nordstrom’s commitment to paying its employees accurately, mistakes can happen.
+Nordstrom is committed to paying employees accurately, including only making legally permissible deductions from employees' pay.
+Despite this commitment, mistakes can happen.
 We encourage you to review your payslips each pay period to ensure they are correct.
-Please notify Human Resources or, if you prefer, you can use the AskHR feature on mynordstrom.com or call 855.NORDYHR (667-3947) immediately if you believe an error has occurred with respect to your pay, including if you believe an improper deduction has been taken from your salary or other pay.
+Please notify Human Resources via the AskHR feature on mynordstrom.com or call 855.NORDYHR (667-3947) immediately if you believe an error has occurred with respect to your pay, including if you believe an improper deduction has been taken from your salary or other pay.
 Nordstrom will investigate all concerns and will promptly make any required adjustments.